Sensitive Teeth Dallas

 There are additional treatments, too, for more severe cases.
 “Oxalate” compounds can be rubbed on the root directly, and special brushing techniques will also be taught to you.

-Dr. Strader is proud to treat patients throughout the Dallas/Fort Worth Metroplex area.
+Dr. Davies is proud to treat patients throughout the area.
 If you have sensitive teeth, he has a cure.
-Please contact Dr. Strader today for an initial consultation.
+Please contact Dr. Davies today for an initial consultation.